 We set annual delivery prices to ensure we efficiently recover our network related long and short run costs from those who use the network.
-We do so by taking into account the need to balance the complexity with transparency.
+We do so by taking into account the need to balance complexity with transparency.

+When setting delivery prices, we first calculate our required revenue (explained in detail in Section 3 from page 10).
+We then calculate the distribution, transmission, and pass through and recoverable price components.

+Distribution price components

-When setting delivery prices each year we first calculate distribution prices to recover the distribution portion of the required revenue, before calculating transmission and pass through pricing.
-When calculating distribution prices we use a five step process.
+When calculating distribution prices, we use a five-step process.

 - 1. Identify the annual required revenue by quantifying the key cost components. - 2.
-Determine the key attributes of each load group and assign consumers into load groups for the purposes of allocating costs. - 3.
+Determine the key attributes of each load group and assign consumers into load groups to allocate costs. - 3.
 Allocate the revenue required to network assets using appropriate cost drivers, and overhead costs directly to load groups. - 4.
 Assign network assets to load groups and allocate respective asset costs to each load group. - 5.
 Recover annual costs from load groups through both fixed and variable charges.